gcsescience.com 7 gcsescience.com

 Acids and Alkalis

-Strong and Weak Acids - Reaction Rate
+Strong and Weak Acids have Different Reaction Rates.

 The more concentrated the acid, the faster the magnesium will react